Insights on music pitching, sync licensing, and playlist sharing.

 DropCue Pro users can now upload MP4, MOV, and WebM video files alongside audio tracks.
 Recipients watch videos directly in shared playlists.

 A transparent breakdown of what DISCO.ac actually costs once you add the features you need to do your job.
-Plus a cheaper alternative that includes everything.
+Plus a modern alternative that includes everything.

 Step-by-step guide to creating a professional music composer portfolio page.
 Organize playlists, embed video reels, add bio and social links — all in one branded link.